saagie/gradle-saagie-dataops-plugin/README.md

 More informations about Saagie: https://www.saagie.com

-This plugin is only compatible with gradle 3.0+
+This plugin is only compatible with Gradle 5.1 to 6.x (not compatible with Gradle 7.0+)

 ## Setup